AnthonyByansi/SpeakUp-BCI/README.md

 * Customizable settings for optimizing the system to individual users
 * Integration with various BCI devices and technologies
 * Open-source and customizable code for developers to modify and improve the system

+## Installation
+The installation of SpeakUp-BCI involves setting up the software on a computer or device that is compatible with the BCI device.
+Please refer to the `INSTALLATION.md` file for detailed instructions on installing the software.